Headlights: Essential but Neglected?

 Serving accident victims in Indiana since 1982.

 When you are considering hiring a car accident lawyer, you should look for an attorney who will give you competent and compassionate representation with a “client first” approach.
-That’s exactly what you’ll get with proven advocate attorney Mike Stephenson.
+That’s exactly what you’ll get with personal injury attorney Mike Stephenson.
 His entire legal team is committed to doing whatever is necessary to achieve the best possible outcome in your case.

 If you think you might have a case, keep in mind that in Indiana there is a statute of limitations – or a deadline – for filing personal injury claims, so it is unwise to delay.
 If you were injured as a result of someone else’s negligence, you deserve compensation.
 Don’t lose the opportunity to obtain the money you need to put your life back on track and to make your family’s future financially secure.
 Call Mike Stephenson at 1-317-825-5200 or contact us online for immediate help.